 A swimming pool granuloma is a long-term (chronic) skin infection.
 It is caused by the bacteria Mycobacterium marinum (M marinum).

-Signs of a skin infection appear about 2 to several weeks later.
+Signs of a skin infection appear about 2 to 3 weeks after exposure.

 The elbows, fingers, and back of the hands are the most commonly affected body parts.
-The knees and legs are less commonly affected.
+The knees and legs are other areas affected.

 The nodules may break down and leave an open sore.
 Sometimes, they spread up through the lymph nodes of the limb, but more often remain as a solitary nodule.

 Exams and Tests